 Figure 13 compares the projected changes in DSL and steric SL in both GCMs and RCMs under the SSP5-8.5 scenario to assess the impact of the resolution on SL projected changes.
-The spatial patterns of steric SL projected changes are very similar for all the simulations (Fig. 13b) and agree with global projections from Fox-Kemper et al., 2021 and regional projections from Hermans et al., 2020b.
-For DSL changes (Fig. 13a), the different simulations are in good agreement with a projected increase of the DSL in the North and Baltic Seas, especially off the coasts of Scandinavia.
+The spatial patterns of steric SL projected changes are very similar for all the simulations (Fig. 13b) and agree with global projections from Fox-Kemper et al. (2021) and regional projections from Hermans et al. (2020b).
+For DSL changes (Fig. 13a), the different simulations are in good agreement with a projected increase of the DSL in the North and Baltic seas, especially off the coasts of Scandinavia.
 Close to the western boundary, a decrease in DSL is projected in all simulations north of around 50° N (Fig. 13a).
-In the Mediterranean Sea, each simulation shows different projected DSL and steric SL changes (Fig. 13a,b).
+In the Mediterranean Sea, each simulation shows different projected DSL and steric SL changes (Fig. 13a, b).
 Globally, the spatial pattern of projected changes of the steric SL, and more importantly of DSL, in CNRM-CM6-1-HR and IBI-CCS have significantly more spatial information at the coast compared to the lower resolution CNRM-CM6-1.
-In addition, the added value of the high resolution GCM and regional simulations compared to the GCM CNRM-CM6-1 appears on the steric SL changes, where strong gradients of bathymetry are found.
+In addition, the added value of the high-resolution GCM and

-Figure 14: Differences of projected changes (2081-2100 vs 1986-2005) under the SSP5-8.5 (upper row) and SSP1-2.6 (lower row) scenarios between CNRM-CM6-1-HR and IBI-CCS_raw for the (a) DSL without IB effect, (b) steric, (c) thermosteric and (d) halosteric SL components.
+Figure 12.
+Projected changes (2081-2100 vs. 1986-2005) under the SSP5-8.5 (upper row) and SSP1-2.6 (lower row) scenarios in the IBI-CCS_corr simulation for the (a) DSL, (b) steric, (c) thermosteric, (d) halosteric and (e) manometric SL components.
 The steric, thermosteric and halosteric SL components have been computed between 0-2000 m depth.
-The differences have been computed on the GCM grid.
-A student test has been performed with a confidence interval of 95% and the significant differences between the two simulations have been marked with white dots.
-The shelf break (defined by the 200 m isobath is indicated in yellow).
+Note that the DSL mean over the IBI zone is 0.
+Note that the projected changes of the inverse barometer effect are not incorporated in the projected changes of manometric sea level (e).
+Moreover, as the changes are computed 0-2000 m, the steric and manometric sea level changes are not equal to the DSL changes here.
+The shelf break (defined by the 200 m isobath) is indicated in yellow.